xraySMULu/ai-case-study/README.md

 * What has been the business impact of this company so far?
 Beam has supported almost 5k people and has saved the taxpayer $90 million euros [^6].

 * What are some of the core metrics that companies in this field use to measure success?
 Beam uses social metrics to measure the positive social impact.
-The metrics forcus on positive milestones [^7].
+The metrics focus on positive milestones [^7].
 How is your company performing based on these metrics?
 By the numbers [^6].

 * How is your company performing relative to competitors in the same field?
 Beam performs well against its competitors, standing out with unique features like crowdfunding for the homeless.
 Additionally, Beam's employee growth surpasses that of its rivals [^8].